cr1315/.rayrc/README.md

 ## but with some prerequisites

 - Besides of this repo, we expect you to do some customizations for your terminal environment:
   - somehow nowadays terminal application?
-Like [Windows Terminal](https://docs.microsoft.com/en-us/windows/terminal/install) on Win, [iTerm2](https://iterm2.com/) on Mac..
+Like for example, [Windows Terminal](https://docs.microsoft.com/en-us/windows/terminal/install) on Win, [iTerm2](https://iterm2.com/) on Mac..
   - [Nerd Fonts:](https://www.nerdfonts.com/) beautiful monospace fonts with highly crafted icons..
   - some colorschemas, like [Solarized](https://ethanschoonover.com/solarized/)..

 # How

-It should be easy to setup, as easy as running this one-line command:
+It should be easy to install, as easy as running this single one-liner:

 ## installation for Unix